Watson School of International and Public Affairs

-The Watson School of International and Public Affairs, is a school at Brown University in Providence, Rhode Island.
+The Watson School of International and Public Affairs is a school at Brown University in Providence, Rhode Island.
 Its mission is to promote a just and peaceful world through research, teaching, and public engagement.
 The school's research focuses on three main areas: development, security, and governance.
 Its faculty include anthropologists, economists, political scientists, sociologists, and historians, as well as journalists and other practitioners.
+Political Scientist Edward Steinfeld, director of the Watson Institute from 2016 to 2024, was the school's founding dean.
 Economist John Friedman serves as the school's inaugural dean.

 Location

 The school occupies three buildings surrounding a central plaza located at the southern edge Brown's campus on the East Side of Providence, Rhode Island.
 The first is a modern and architecturally distinctive building at 111 Thayer Street, designed by Uruguayan architect Rafael Viñoly in 2001.
-The second, Stephen Robert 62' Hall, is a glass-walled structure at 280 Brook Street designed by architect Toshiko Mori and completed in 2018.
+The second, Stephen Robert '62 Hall, is a glass-walled structure at 280 Brook Street designed by architect Toshiko Mori and completed in 2018.
 The institute also occupies a 19th-century building at 59 Charlesfield Street renovated in 2018.

 History

 The Watson School was originally established as a research institute intended to fulfil two parallel missions: "to bring international perspective into the life of Brown University, and to promote peace through international relations research and policy."
 In 1981, with the support and guidance of 1937 Brown alumnus Thomas J. Watson Jr., former chairman of IBM and Ambassador to the Soviet Union, Brown University founded the Center for Foreign Policy Development.
 The center was formed to explore solutions to the major global issues of the day, foremost of which was the possibility of a nuclear encounter between the United States and the Soviet Union.
-In 1986, the university created the Institute for International Studies to integrate the Center and Brown's other international programs.
+In 1986, the university created the Institute for International Studies to integrate the center and Brown's other international programs.

 In 1991, following a $25 million gift from Watson, the institute was rededicated in his honor.
 Originally housed in five separate locations on campus, the institute's programs moved into a single building at 111 Thayer Street, designed by architect Rafael Viñoly, in January 2002.